discordjs/guide/guide/commando/throttling.md

 });
 ```

-Now, the command has a cooldown.
+The command now has a cooldown.
 If a user tries to use the `meow` command more than 2 times in 10 seconds, it will not allow them to use it until the 10 seconds have fully passed.
-While useless in a command like `meow`, this can be very useful for other, more heavy commands you don't want abused.
+While useless in a command like `meow`, this can be very useful for other, heavier commands you don't want abused.